 Now that I’ve described some “wet” things, how about talking about some “dry” state parks in Michigan?
 Here’s a list of parks where you will have to be careful if you’re going to drink – or avoid drinking altogether if you want to be on the safe side:

-ALCOHOL RESTRICTIONS AT MICHIGAN STATE PARKS AND RECREATION AREAS
+ALCOHOL RESTRICTIONS AT STATE PARKS AND RECREATION AREAS

-April 1 through Labor Day, you may not possess or consume an alcoholic beverage without written authorization of the park manager in the following locations:
+You may not possess or consume an alcoholic beverage within the following described locations April 1 through Labor Day without written authorization of the park manager:

 - Fort Custer Recreation Area – entire park.